icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Make](https://www.make.com/en) — The workflow automation tool lets you connect apps and automate workflows using UI.
 It supports many apps and the most popular APIs.
 Free for public GitHub repositories, and free tier with 100 Mb, 1000 Operations, and 15 minutes of minimum interval.
   * [Spacelift](https://spacelift.io/) - Management platform for Infrastructure as Code.
 Free plan features: IaC collaboration, Terraform module registry, ChatOps integration, Continuous resource compliance with Open Policy Agent, SSO with SAML 2.0, and access to public worker pools: up to 200 minutes/month
   * [microtica.com](https://microtica.com/) - Startup environments with ready-made infrastructure components, deploy apps on AWS for free, and support your production workloads.
 The free tier includes 1 Environment (on your AWS account), 2 Kubernetes Services, 100 build minutes per month, and 20 monthly deployments.
+  * [Nx Cloud](https://nx.dev/ci) - Nx Cloud speeds up your monorepos on CI with features such as remote caching, distribution of tasks across machines and even automated splitting of your e2e test runs.
+It comes with a free plan for up to 30 contributors with generous 150k credits included.

 ## Testing